AgoraIO-Community/visionOS-Quickstart/docs/GUIDE.md

 2. Open the project with Xcode.
 3. Import the Agora SDK plugin.
 The project includes the Agora SDK as a dependency package.
 As soon as Xcode loads the project, the package download should start automatically and finish in a few minutes.

-If the package did not load for some reason, e.g. networking issues, or you are set up a brand new project of your own, see the following information to cover package manager, CDN and cocoapods.
+If the package did not load for some reason, e.g. networking issues, or you are setting up a brand new project of your own, see the following information to cover the package manager, CDN, and cocoapods.

 1. To manually add the package to your Xcode project, put the specific branch of the git location as the dependency:
 ![](/docs/images/blog_avp1_branch.png "package location")